 Paralleling Study 1a, relationship-specific indices of quantity, quality, and their interaction were inserted in a multiple regression analysis predicting trait SE.
 Table 4 shows the corresponding results.
-As can be seen, interaction quality consistently emerged as the sole predictor of SE.
+As the table shows, interaction quality consistently emerged as the sole predictor of SE.
 In no case did indices of quantity or the interaction between quantity and quality contribute significantly to the prediction of trait SE.
-Also, the association between social interaction and SE was not moderated by gender.
-Importantly, the significant association between social interaction quality and SE survived a statistical control for neuroticism in relationships with close family members, $\beta = .13$, p = .03, and romantic partners, $\beta = .19$, p < .01, but not with close friends, $\beta = .07$, p = .24.
+Also, the association between social interaction between social interaction quality and SE survived a statistical control for neuroticism in relationships with close family members, $\beta = .13$, p = .03, and romantic partners, $\beta = .19$, p < .01, but not with close friends, $\beta = .07$, p = .24.

-Study 1b Discussion
+Discussion

 Results of Study 1b replicated those of Study 1a in that social interaction quality emerged as the strongest predictor of SE.
-This pattern of results is consistent with SMT's notion that trait SE is dependent on individuals' history of acceptance and rejection, which is reflected in the overall quality of their social relationships.
+This pattern of results is consistent with the SMT notion that trait SE is dependent on individuals' history of acceptance and rejection, which is reflected in the overall quality of their social relationships.
 For relationships with family members and romantic partners, this association was independent of neuroticism, which has been shown to be a stable temperamental characteristic that is closely related to SE (Judge et al., 2002).
 By comparison, indices of interaction quantity were not related to trait SE, except in the case of relationships with less close friends.

 Overall, findings from Study 1 suggest a close similarity between the intra- and interindividual levels of analysis.
 The only exception to this general pattern was that the significant interactions between quantity and quality on the intraindividual level could not be replicated on the interindividual level.
-This is likely a result of differences in dynamics between the two levels.
+This is likely

+Standardized Regression Coefficients Indicating the Effect of Interaction Quantity, Quality, and Their Interaction on Self-Esteem a result of differences in dynamics between the two levels.
 For example, on the day-to-day level (Study 1a), indices of quantity and quality likely refer to the same interaction, whereas this is not the case on the between-person level (Study 1b).
-We will discuss this issue more extensively in the general discussion.
+We will discuss this issue more extensively in the General Discussion.